nopnop2002/esp-idf-ssh-client/README.md

 This project use [this](https://github.com/libssh2/libssh2) ssh library.

 # Software requirements
-- esp-idf v4.4 or later
+- esp-idf v4.4
-This is because this version supports ESP32-C3.
+This is because this version supports ESP32-S3 and uses mbed TLS 2.16.11.

-- mbed TLS 2.16.11
-mbed TLS 3.1.0 don't work.
+ESP-IDF Ver5 has been updated to mbed TLS 3.1.0, but [this](https://github.com/libssh2/libssh2) ssh library does not support mbed TLS 3.1.0.

 # Installation